Dealing with “gatekeepers” at work: Beware of Dr. No

 1. What can you do on your own authority, without running afoul of gatekeepers and putting your job in jeopardy?
 For example, maybe your idea or project doesn’t need gatekeeping approval under the protocols and policies of your organization.

 2. Can you go around gatekeepers through intelligent and strategic manipulation of your bureaucracy?
 Perhaps you can get the green light from someone above them.
+That said, consider such options very carefully.
+It can burn bridges and leave you defenseless.

 3. Is there a way of packaging your idea that makes it seem less innovative?
 Boldness is threatening to the average gatekeeper.
 Maybe you can pitch your proposal as more run-of-the-mill stuff.